Donders-Institute/bidscoin/docs/utilities.rst

     bidsfolder/code/bidscoin/bidsparticipants.log file.

     positional arguments:
-      sourcefolder          The study root folder containing the raw source data folders bidsfolder            The destination/output folder with the bids data
+      sourcefolder          The dataset root folder containing the raw source data folders bidsfolder            The destination/output folder with the bids data

     options:
-      -h, --help            show this help message and exit -d, --dryrun          Do not save anything, only print the participants info on screen -b, --bidsmap NAME    The study bidsmap file with the mapping heuristics.
+      -h, --help            show this help message and exit -d, --dryrun          Do not save anything, only print the participants info on screen -b, --bidsmap NAME    The dataset bidsmap file with the mapping heuristics.
 If the bidsmap filename is just the base name (i.e. no "/" in the name) then it is assumed to be located in the current directory or in bidsfolder/code/bidscoin.
 Default: bidsmap.yaml